anna099/hegel/self-consciousness/4-unhappy.md

 But why does the knight direct his confession -- his devotion, or 'shapeless roar' -- to death, and not God?
 Hegel has the answer.
-The aforementioned event of the crucifixion effects a transformation in unhappy reliigous thinking, namely, that 'the singular being who was God is dead'.[^101] This is the biblical story, at any rate.
+The aforementioned event of the crucifixion effects a transformation in unhappy religious thinking, namely, that 'the singular being who was God is dead'.[^101] This is the biblical story, at any rate.
 In rather abstract terms, Hegel describes the logical structure of this transformation: